 Color in photography combines art, science, and culture with your own personal style.
-It can make or break the mood of a scene and photo storyline, which is why today’s article is all about using colour in your images.
+Color can make or break the mood of a scene.
+And it can tell stories and create atmospheres.

 Analogous Color in Photography